1857 Minnesota lieutenant gubernatorial election

-The 1857 Minnesota lieutenant gubernatorial election was held on 13 October 1857 in order to elect the first lieutenant governor of Minnesota upon Minnesota acquiring statehood on 11 May 1858.
-Democratic nominee and incumbent member of the Minnesota House of Representatives William Holcombe defeated Republican nominee John Ide.
+The 1857 Minnesota lieutenant gubernatorial election was held on October 13, 1857, in order to elect the first lieutenant governor of Minnesota upon Minnesotan statehood on May 11, 1858.
+Democratic nominee William Holcombe defeated Republican nominee John Ide.
+This election's results were likely fraudulent, due to manipulation by the Dakota Land Company.

 General election

-On election day, 13 October 1857, Democratic nominee William Holcombe won the election by a margin of 1,155 votes against his opponent Republican nominee John Ide, thereby gaining Democratic control over the office of lieutenant governor.
-Holcombe was sworn in as the 1st lieutenant governor of Minnesota on 24 May 1858.
+On election day, October 13, 1857, Democratic nominee William Holcombe won the election by a margin of 1,155 votes against his opponent, Republican nominee John Ide, thereby gaining Democratic control over the office of lieutenant governor.
+Holcombe was sworn in as the first lieutenant governor of Minnesota on May 24, 1858.